Frequently Asked Questions

 What is Instinctualism?

-Instinctualism, which started in New York, is a fine art movement championed by artists, including Iris, that make art that connects with their inner childhood instincts about color and subject.
+Instinctualism, which started in New York circa 2013, is a fine art movement that is characterized by colorful and joyous artwork.
+Instinctualism is said to be focused on resonating with adults' inner childhood instincts about color and subject.
 These paintings are not catered to popular home decor.
 When you go to an art museum next time, look for what draws the crowds regardless of how many decades or centuries ago the artist lived.
 In an Art World that favors minimalistic black square paintings hung alongside minimalistic furniture, Instinctualism is about art that resonates with something almost psychedelic.
+Some would say that Instinctualism is art that children already know is powerful and exciting.
 The style taps into another layer of the mind, impervious to fashionable design trends.
 Fans of this style are all ages, of all cultural backgrounds, and certainly of all socio-econimic levels.
 Instinctualist paintings are keenly imagery-focused, rather than explanation-oriented, which effectively bridges all languages because artists are not forced to explain what their work is about.
 In many ways Instinctualism echoes the post-Impressionists palette of abundant colors and themes.
 Celebrating affordable prints rather than using a scarcity model of selling, Instinctualists are happy to offer both affordable prints as well as high priced originals.
-These artists want to connect with the masses rather than alienate the masses, which is in stark contrast to the prevalent marketing ploys of the past 70 years.
+These artists want to connect with the masses rather than alienate the masses, which is in stark contrast to the prevalent marketings strategy of galleries since the 70's.
 Van Gogh would easily fall into this category of style.
 Instictualist painters appeal to the economical print buyer as well as the wealthiest collectors of original art.
-When Iris visits a museum, she typically is looking for which masterpieces blow her back visually.
+When Iris visits a museum, she typically is looking for which masterpieces blow her back visually, and artwork that doesn't need to be explained.
 Having experimented with psychedelic mushrooms and LSD, Iris finds theories about consciousness fascinating, and strives to pull those lessons into her work.
 Iris makes note however that a sober chaperone is essential when using plant hallucinogens, as these psychedelic trips can be quite frightening.
 Iris believes that the art of our near future will not be limited to art galleries and the elites, the Internet's effect on art will democratize the way art is enjoyed.
 Instinctualism may be that movement.

 Has Iris considered experimenting with other techniques in the future?